 click here to visit the packing list page

-Visit the program specific page (eg. Athena Camp) and click pricing, or view the Full Summer Calendar
+Visit the program specific page (eg. Athena Camp) and click pricing, or view the Full Summer Calendar.
+Generally our programs are $995 per week regular, or $795 per week the first two weeks of the summer.

 You can view all of the info you will receive now, or wait until we begin sending more emails at the beginning of the summer.
 Most emails come in the final week before camp.